 (4) All inks, dyes, pigments, solid core needles, and equipment shall be specifically manufactured for performing body art procedures and shall be used according to manufacturer's instructions.

 (5) Inks, dyes or pigments may be mixed and may only be diluted with water from an approved potable source.
 Immediately before a tattoo is applied, the quantity of the dye to be used shall be transferred from the dye bottle and placed into single-use paper cups or plastic caps.
 Upon completion of the tattoo, these single-use cups or caps and their contents shall be discarded.

+(6) Rotary Pens, if used in body art activity, also known as cosmetic machines, shall have detachable, disposable, sterile combo couplers and shall have detachable, disposable casings or casings designed and manufactured to be easily cleaned and Sterilized.

 (C) Sanitation and Sterilization Measures and Procedures